fedeotto/tcms/README.md

 ```
 This will automatically create `conductivity.xlsx` and `bandgap.xlsx` datasets in the `data` folder that can be used to run the code.
 Band gap data is automatically extracted using matminer (`matbench_expt_gap`).

-However, these can be utilized only for demonstration purposes, while the full datasets presented in the paper *cannot* be disclosed due to confidentiality agreements and restrictions associated with the use of commercial databases.
-To access the full raw data, an API license for the Materials Platform for Data Science (MPDS) can be purchased at the following <a href="https://mpds.io">link</a>.

 ### Trained models
 We provide access to trained models (CrabNet and Random Forest) on the full data presented in the paper at the following <a href="https://drive.google.com/drive/folders/1pe5J-yAY4s7wtDOItUkfz-BMdqCzAjS3?usp=sharing">link</a> (GDrive).